The King of Fighters: Kyo: Gameplay

 An example of a cutscene where Kyo interacts with Yuki, Athena, and Shingo (above) and an example of a turn-based fight (below).

 The player primarily controls the martial artist Kyo Kusanagi, who interacts with other fighters aiming to join The King of Fighters 1997 tournament, and it is up to the player to decide who will join him.
 As a visual novel, the player is often given decisions that will have major impacts in the next cutscenes.
 However, a constant lack of activity with the main plot can result in Iori Yagami attacking Kyo's friends and them losing interest in Kyo.
 If Kyo defeats Iori before he ambushes his allies, the friendship will remain intact.

 As Kyo Kusanagi, the player travels across Japan, Asia, and America, solving various cases and conspiracies while searching for allies to fight alongside them in KOF'97 and aiming to win.
 Losing once gives an instant game over, though there are optional fights that do not affect the narrative.
 While the game is primarily single-player, there is a versus mode where players can fight using the unlockable characters.
 The player has 31 days to prepare for the main tournament.
+Kyo's responses to other characters can lead to change their relationships in both positive and negative way based on their personaities and answer the player chooses.

 In contrast to most games, fights in The King of Fighters: Kyo take the form of a strategy role-playing game where the player primarily controls Kyo Kusanagi and, depending on which part of the story, different allies.
 The fights are divided into three turns where the player can gather energy needed to perform special moves and Desperation Moves.
 Once a character loses all of their health, a winner is decided, though not every fight requires winning to progress properly in the story.
 Winning multiple fights leads to Kyo leveling up, improving his stats.
 Additionally, when beating one of the last stories before the climax, Kyo can learn another Desperation Move besides his classic Orochinagi.
 If Kyo is level 10 or higher, he will be able to use Orochi in battles, and if that condition is met, all characters can be used.